almeigab/places-api/README.md

     npm start

-Done, now you'll be able to use the API using the Swagger UI at [http://localhost:3000/doc](http://localhost:3000/doc).
+:heavy_check_mark: Done, now you'll be able to use the API using the Swagger UI at [http://localhost:3000/doc](http://localhost:3000/doc).

 ## Testing